Gerrit0/gerrit0.github.io/index.md

 I am a graduate of The University of Colorado, Colorado Springs and am an avid programmer.

-I work at [Northrop Grumman](https://www.northropgrumman.com/) as a software engineer and on [TypeDoc](https://typedoc.org) on the weekends.
+I work as a software engineer and on [TypeDoc](https://typedoc.org) on the weekends.

 ### Languages